monitisexchange/Monitis-Java-Plugins/JBoss7Monitor/README.md

 #### The JBoss 7 Monitor

-This project implements a Monitis Custom monitor that is intended to monitor your JBoss 7 application server It is fully implemented on Java and uses [Monitis Java SDK](https://github.com/monitisexchange/Monitis-Java-SDK) that provides the latest version (3.0) of Monitis Open API
+This project implements a Monitis Custom monitor to monitor your JBoss 7 application server It is fully implemented in Java and uses [Monitis Java SDK](https://github.com/monitisexchange/Monitis-Java-SDK) that provides the latest version (3.0) of Monitis Open API.
+It also uses the JBoss JSON/HTTP management interface

 The project folder contains the following